 If you are not doing a full tour of Egypt and want to make a guided visit to these 3 places, we leave you the link of the excursion in Luxor to the Valleys of the Kings and Queens, the Colossi, and Hatshepsut.

 The place where most of the pharaohs of the New Empire were found buried.
 A hidden valley where the tombs could be safe.

 At the entrance, a model already gives you an idea of how impressive this place is.
 You can see where the tombs of each pharaoh are located, but above all, the tunnel galleries through which they reach the burial rooms of the various pharaohs.

 And once in the Valley of the Kings, you can access through the entrance to 3 tombs, one of them the tomb of Tutankhamun, although in this case, you have to pay extra.
 We found spectacular the tombs of Ramses IX and Ramses III, which were the ones we visited.

 Temple of Hatshepsut

 Near the Valley of the Kings, another top among the places we included in this one-week Egypt itinerary.
 The immense funerary temple of the pharaoh queen Hatshepsut, carved into the rock and with 3 huge terraces staggered, leaves an impressive image when you see it from below.

 Colossi of Memnon

 Two gigantic stone statues representing the pharaoh Amenhotep III.
 And so, in grand style, we finish our 7-day tour of Egypt.

-But if you have a few more days to enjoy the country, how about a few days of beach and rest?
-Because the trip is amazing, but also intense.
+But if you have a few more days to enjoy the country, how about a few beach days and rest?
+Because the trip is amazing but also intense.
 So come on, let it not be said that you return home tired from vacation.
-We complete the route through Egypt with a few days of rest. [ check our Egypt vacation packages ]
+We complete the route through Egypt with a few days of rest.

 Our Trendy Egypt Vacation packages for 7 Days: